Studio News: Ceramics Gets a Redo

 This new cedar table for the pottery wheels will give students more room for their tools and works-in-progress, and constructed like a deck, liquids will drop to the floor between the slats.

-And lest you think that we're all ceramics, all the time, in their spare time, the guys also built some new cubbies in the hot shop.
+And don't worry - we aren't neglecting the other studios while ceramics is getting all this attention.
+In their spare time, the guys also built some new cubbies in the hot shop.
 How do you like the orange paint?

 Stay tuned for more reports about the ceramics studio renovation and other behind-the-scenes stories about the "quiet time" at Snow Farm.